- Entertainment and Media»

 The film, Rachel Getting Married is a emotional journey.
 Oscar nominated actress Anne Hathaway stars in the film.
-The story has many layers.
-The film is available on DVD.
+In Rachel Getting Married the movie, the story has many layers.
+The film Rachel Getting Married is available on DVD.

 Rachel Getting Married begins with Anne's character, Kym leaving a rehabilitation center for alcoholism.
 She is cursed out by a fellow patient while waiting for her ride to arrive.
 When it does, she hesitantly says goodbye to her counselor who wishes her good luck.

-The people that pick her up from the facility are her father and stepmother, and so the journey begins.
+In Rachel Getting Married, the people that pick the character Kym up from the facility are her father and stepmother, and so the journey begins.
 In the car, Kym asks a lot of questions about how the family is.
 Mostly she asks about Rachel, her sister who is about to get married.